adickinson72/website/content/en/docs/guides/flux-e2e.md

 ### 15. Notifications Part 2 - Git Commit Status Providers

 Git Commit Status Providers work similarly to other notification providers however they target a specific commit with their event.
-If you [set up git commit status notications][Setup Git Commit Status Notications] through an integration for GitHub, GitLab, Bitbucket (or any supported git providers) Flux will display success or failure reported on each commit from any alerts targeting the provider.
+If you [set up Git commit status notications][Setup Git Commit Status Notications] through an integration for GitHub, GitLab, Bitbucket (or any supported Git providers) Flux will display success or failure reported on each commit from any alerts targeting the provider.
 This feature is restricted to `Kustomization` as an event source since the Git Commit Status Providers require a commit hash present in the metadata.

 The provider will continuously receive events as they happen, and multiple events may be received for the same commit hash.
-The git providers are configured to update the status only if it has changed.
+The Git providers are configured to update the status only if it has changed.
 This avoids repeatedly spamming the commit status history.

 ### 16. Kustomize Controller (Health Checks and Wait)